 After finishing high school in VT, I moved to D.C. and started my undergraduate studies at Georgetown University as a Biochemistry major.
 I started college in the Fall of 2012, intending to concentrate in premed and go to medical school after graduation.
 During this time, I also worked as a quantitative researcher in an oncology lab, where I studied the structural and functional properties of intrinsically disordered proteins and their prevalence in cancer pathways.
 Although I was intrigued by research that I did, I found the lack of answers and human contact frustrating.
 Stuck at this mental precipice, I realized that beyond seeing and understanding what was already there, I craved to create something new.

 Maintaining a love of problem-solving, I decided to pursue a double major in Computer Science.
 Later that year, I worked as a UI/UX Intern at SevenTablets Inc., where I began to see technology as an opportunity to apply my artistic eye to design and implement creative strategies through functional programming.
 This internship experience enabled me to envision a career in software engineering where I could create elegant solutions that combined my creative mind and passion for technology and life science in a purposeful way.

 Upon graduating college, I worked in various software engineering roles that allowed me to build a strong, technical skillset.
 During this time, I worked on cross-functional teams including designers, engineers, and researchers.
 Interested in studying the nuances of human behavior and fueled by a desire to create solutions at the intersection of art and technology, I decided to apply to graduate programs in HCI.

-A year later, I am now in the 2nd semester of my Masters in HCI at Georgia Tech, immersing myself in projects and research opportunities that have taught me how to employ qualitative and quantitative research methods and design empathetic solutions to create experiences that leave a positive impact on society.
+Fast forward two years, I am now approaching my final semester of the Masters in HCI program at Georgia Tech, immersing myself in projects and research opportunities that have taught me how to employ qualitative and quantitative research methods and design empathetic solutions to create experiences that leave a positive impact on society.